UNICA membership policy and criteria

 UNICA membership application in 5 steps

-- University interested in becoming a UNICA member sends an expression of interest to email@example.com and the expression of interest is put on the agenda of one of the upcoming UNICA Steering Committee meetings.
+- Universities interested in becoming a UNICA member shall send an expression of interest to firstname.lastname@example.org and the expression of interest will be placed on the agenda of one of the upcoming UNICA Steering Committee (SC) meetings.

-- If the University meets the criteria mentioned above and the feedback from the UNICA Steering Committee is positive, the institution is invited to formally apply for UNICA membership by submitting a membership candidacy form and an official letter on behalf of the University’s academic leadership (Rector/President).
+- If the University meets the criteria mentioned above and the preliminary feedback from the UNICA SC is positive, the institution is invited to formally apply for UNICA membership by submitting a membership candidacy form and an official letter on behalf of the University’s academic leadership (Rector/President).

-Once the candidature of a University is accepted for consideration by the SC, the SC will proceed as follows before placing the membership application on the agenda of the UNICA General Assembly:
+- Once the candidature of a University is accepted for consideration by the SC, the SC will review the membership application before placing it on the agenda of the UNICA General Assembly.
+The Steering Committee will verify whether:

 - The candidature of the University has the support of two UNICA Universities located in two different non-neighbouring countries.